Pregnancy And Foot Pain

 - Change the size and shape of the feet

 Common Areas Of Foot Pain During Pregnancy

 Plantar Fasciitis – Women who are pregnant often experience bouts of plantar fasciitis, particularly during late pregnancy.
 Plantar fasciitis causes pain in the bottom of the heel area and sometimes into the arch of the foot.
-The plantar fascia is a thin, web-like tissue that connects the heel to the front of your foot and supports the arch of your foot and helps you walk.
-The weight gain, centre of gravity distribution changes and laxity of supportive foot ligaments can all play a role in the development of plantar fascia pain during late pregnancy.
+The plantar fascia is a thin, web-like connective tissue that connects the heel to the front of your foot.
+It helps support the arch of your foot and functionally importantly for weight bearing activities.
+The weight gain, centre of gravity distribution changes, and laxity of supportive foot ligaments can all play a role in the development of plantar fascia pain during late pregnancy.

 Footwear For Pregnant Women

 Due to body changes during and after pregnancy, I recommend: